xautik/Simple-PHP-login-and-logout-function-page/README.md

-# a simple html login form page.
+# a simple php page with login and logout function.